geniousisme/ADB-Fall-2016/PA1/README.md

     Format the query to url format, call Bing Search API, and return the JSON format result.

 - **VectorCompute.py**<br>
-    Implement several computation function for vectors, like dot product, sum up two vectors, minus two vectors.
+    Implement several computation functions for vectors, like dot product, sum up two vectors, minus two vectors.

 - **DocumentEnum.py**<br>
-    Define several constants which we don't want user or even developer easily to change.
+    Define several constants, which we don't want user or even developer easily to change.

 - **Utils.py**<br>
-    Includes stop word list and special charater list, which I will use to remove stop words & special charaters from the input document.
+    Includes stop word list and special character list, which I will use to remove stop words & special characters from the input document.
 Also, we include some utility function, like replace_non_ascii_with_space, replace_special_chars, in this file, and the error class we     define by ourselves.

 ### e) Description Of Query-Modification Method